Dealing with difficult emotions is hard for young children.

 Self-Control: A Definition for Kids

 Before understanding the meaning of self-control, first we need to understand the meaning of the ‘self.’
-The ‘self’ specifies that it is the individual themselves, rather than another person.
+The ‘self’ is an individual’s sense of being an autonomous agent with their own independent thoughts and behaviors.

 Although ‘control’ can be associated with a child who willingly complies with directives from adults, the ability to truly self-regulate is autonomous and self-initiated (Duckworth, Szabo-Gendler, & Gross, 2014).